 - Toggle off Media Visibility.

-Stop Auto-Save for Specific Chats
+Stop Media Visibility for Individual Chats

 - Open the chat.